-Tickets will not be available on the door, and you will not be allowed into the museum without a ticket.
+Unsold tickets will be available on the door at the museum but we recommend you book in advance, as you will not be allowed into a museum without a ticket.

 Hand sanitiser units

-Hand sanitiser units are located at key points around the sites.
-Hand washing facilities are also available.
+Are located at key points and close to interactive exhibits.
+Handwashing facilities are also available.

 Toilets are open, but there may be restrictions in some toilets.

 Some areas and interactives may not be available where it is difficult to maintain good hygiene, or where there is limited ventilation.
 We are operating limited café and shop services at present.
 Please speak to a member of staff if you need to use a lift.

 Cleaning - staff will be cleaning throughout the day to ensure the museum is kept as clean as possible, with particular attention being paid to touchpoints.